Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 In stereographic projection mode the camera prepares two projection matrices to display different stereo-pictures for the left and for the right eye.
 In a non-stereo camera this effect is not visible because only the same projection is used for both eyes.

-To enable quad buffering support you should provide the following settings to the graphic driver *opengl_caps*:
+To enable quad buffering support you should provide the following settings to the graphic driver *OpenGl_Caps*:

 ~~~~~
 Handle(OpenGl_GraphicDriver) aDriver = new OpenGl_GraphicDriver();